m-viehl/lunar-cave/README.md

 - improve colors or re-enable line-only style (make a switch in the menu for this?)
 - ensure we don't spawn inside the wall (maybe possible for very narrow spawn segments?)
 - freeze the game after a crash and display the menu with a "press any key to reset" message
-- implement a fullscreen button
 - hide mouse pointer when starting game and after inactivity while the game is running

 # ✓ done
+- remove focus from difficulty selector after selection (otherwise the arrow keys control it instead of the ship)
+- some info/help text
+    - keymap info
+    - if implemented: leaderboard
+    - nicer difficulty switch?
+    - title etc?
+- implement a fullscreen button
 - control zoom depending on speed
 - Progress bar
 - implement 2nd ship